Sania Mirza: 2015–2016: Rise to world No. 1 and women's doubles major titles

 Mirza and Hingis won Family Circle Cup's double title in April 2015 defeating Casey Dellacqua and Darija Jurak and with the title win Mirza became the first Indian to be ranked world No. 1 in WTA's doubles rankings.
 It was Mirza and Hingis' third successive title win and they have not lost as a single match since joining forces, winning 14 matches in a row.
 "It's a dream for every kid to be No. 1 one day."
 Mirza said after her win.
 And on reaching No. 1 in Charleston she added "No tournament has been as special to me as the Family Circle Cup and no tournament will ever be as special to me, because I became No. 1 here."
 They were routed in the first round at the Porsche Tennis Grand Prix.
 They reached the finals of Italian Open but lost to the team of Tímea Babos and Kristina Mladenovic.
 They lost in the quarterfinals of French Open to Mattek-Sands and Šafářová where the duo were the top seeds.
 Mirza was also given the top seeding with her partner Bruno Soares in the mixed doubles event.
 In spite of this, the pair lost in just 56 minutes against the unseeded Anna-Lena Grönefeld and Jean-Julien Rojer in the first round.

 For the grass-court season, Mirza was seeded No. 1 in the Birmingham Premier level event and partnered with Casey Dellacqua.
 However, the team crashed out of the WTA event following a straight-set defeat in Birmingham on 18 June 2015.
 They lost to unseeded pair of Zheng Jie and Chan Yung-jan in the opening round.
 Mirza and Hingis were beaten in the semifinals at the WTA Aegon International doubles in Eastbourne.
-The top seeds lost to the fourth seeded French-Slovak combine of Caroline Garcia and Katarina Srebotnik in 81 minutes.
+The top seeds lost to the fourth seeded French-Slovenian combine of Caroline Garcia and Katarina Srebotnik in 81 minutes.

 Mirza and Hingis won the Wimbledon Championships, defeating Ekaterina Makarova and Elena Vesnina in three tough sets in the final.
 After splitting two very close sets against two-time Grand Slam champions Makarova and Vesnina, Hingis and Mirza – who were playing just their second Grand Slam together – fell behind in the third set were a game away from going out.
 But a fierce rally saw them draw level at 5-all, and after a half hour break for the Centre Court roof to be closed due to fading light, the No. 1-seeded Swiss-Indian duo came out stronger, breaking the No. 2-seeded Russians one last time and then serving it out for a gritty victory.
-The win gave Mirza her first Grand Slam title in Women's Doubles and Hingis her tenth.
+The win gave Mirza her first Grand Slam title in women's doubles and Hingis her tenth.